daemon-ic/nimue-excalidraw-gist-extension/README.md

 1. Select a drawing from the gallery
 2. Click the **Copy** button
 3. Enter a name for the copy
-4. A new Gist will be created with the current drawing content
+4. A new file will be created in your repository with the current drawing content

 #### View on GitHub
 1. Select a drawing from the gallery
 2. Click the **View on GitHub** button (external link icon)
-3. The Gist will open in a new tab
+3. The drawing file will open on GitHub in a new tab

 ## Configuration